 Indexing and the Slice Operator

 Here, we demonstrate how indexing and the slice operator work.
 To have something to index, we will create a list, which is a mutable ordered collection that can contain any type of data, including numerical and string types.
 "Mutable" just means the elements of the list can be changed after they are first assigned.
 To create the numbers for our list, which will be consecutive integers, we'll use the built-in range() Python function.
 The range() function technically creates an iterator that we'll convert to a list using the list() function, although you need not be concerned with that detail here.
-The following screenshot shows a basic list being printed on the console:
+The following screenshot shows a list of the first 5 positive integers being printed on the console: